OCA/stock-logistics-workflow/stock_picking_backorder_strategy/README.rst

 Possible strategies are:

-* Create: it is the default behaviour, backorder is created as usual
+* Manual (Default): Let the backorder wizard to be launched as usual
+* Create: Backorder is created if it exists some remaining quantities
 * No Create: no backorder are created
 * Cancel: backorder is cancelled